Vevor Heat Press Troubleshooting [Detailed Tips Included]

 Vevor makes budget-friendly heat presses that work surprisingly well for the price.
 But like any affordable machine, they come with quirks.
 The issues below are what real Vevor owners report most often – on forums, in Amazon reviews, and across crafting communities.
 Each fix is listed from simplest to most involved, so always start at the top.

-1. Temperature Reads Higher Than Actual (The #1 Vevor Issue)
+1. Temperature Reads Higher Than Actual (A Common Vevor Issue)

 This is the single most reported problem with Vevor heat presses, and it catches almost everyone off guard.
-The display might say 380°F, but the actual plate temperature is closer to 355-365°F. This is not a defect – it happens on virtually every Vevor model to some degree.
+The display might say 380°F, but the actual plate temperature is closer to 355-365°F. This is not necessarily a defect – many budget presses read higher than the actual platen temperature.
+The offset is model-specific, so verify your own platen with an IR thermometer before changing all your settings.

 An infrared thermometer is the only way to know what temperature the plate is actually reaching.
 Point it at the center of the platen after the press has been at the set temperature for at least 5 minutes.
 Then check the corners too – they typically run 3-5°F cooler than the center.